pudly/schmopera-hugo/content/articles/rowley-wins-the-night-in-nashville-operas-tosca.md

 ---
-title: Rowley wins the night in Nashville Opera's Tosca
+title: "Rowley wins the night in Nashville Opera&#039;s Tosca"
 ---

 My companion for the evening hadn't seen *Tosca* before (or even heard the music!), and quickly read a synopsis in advance ("I get the idea," she texted me, "Opera war Italy love murder.
 Papal stuff."), but a synopsis can't really prepare one for this opera, can it?